matias-ceau/scripts/docs/scripts/get-window-thumbnails.sh.md

-# Get Window Thumbnails Script
+# Get Window Thumbnails

 ---

-**get-window-thumbnails.sh**: Captures and resizes screenshots of open windows on your desktop.
+**get-window-thumbnails.sh**: Script to capture and resize screenshots of all open windows.

 ---

 ### Dependencies

-- `wmctrl`: Used to list window IDs.
+- `wmctrl`: A command line tool to interact with an X Window Manager.
-- `xwininfo`: Used to gather window information, specifically the window names.
-- `xdotool`: Used to map and unmap windows, making them visible for screenshots.
-- `import`: A utility from ImageMagick suite, used for capturing window screenshots.
-- `mogrify`: Also from ImageMagick, used for resizing the screenshots to thumbnails.
+- `xdotool`: Tool for simulating keyboard input and mouse activity, and for window management.
+- `ImageMagick`: A software suite to create, edit, and compose bitmap images, here used for resizing.

 ### Description

-The **get-window-thumbnails.sh** script automates the process of capturing and resizing thumbnails of every window currently open in your desktop environment (Qtile on Arch Linux).
-The script first creates a directory called `window_screenshots` in your home directory to store these images.
-It uses `wmctrl` to retrieve the IDs of all open windows and iterates over each to perform the following sequences:
+This script automates the process of capturing thumbnails of all open windows on an Arch Linux system running the Qtile window manager.
+It does so by using a combination of tools that interact with the X Window System to display, capture, and manipulate window content.

+1. **Directory Creation**: It starts by creating a directory (`$HOME/window_screenshots`) to store the screenshots.
+2. **Window Enumeration**: Retrieves all window IDs using `wmctrl`, which lists windows controlled by the window manager.
+3. **Window Management**:
+    - The script iterates over the list of window IDs.
+    - For each window:
-1. Retrieves the window name using `xwininfo` and formats it to ensure it is a valid filename.
+        - It unmapped (brings to the foreground) the window using `xdotool` to ensure it is visible on the screen.
-2. Ensures the window is visible using `xdotool windowmap`.
-3. Takes a screenshot of the window with the `import` command.
-4. Then, hides the window again using `xdotool windowunmap`.
-5. Finally, resizes the screenshot to 200x200 pixels and saves it in the specified directory using `mogrify`.
+        - A brief pause (`sleep 0.2`) is introduced to allow the window to render completely before taking a screenshot.
+        - The `import` command from ImageMagick captures the window as a PNG and stores it in the previously created directory, appending the window name and ID to the filename.
+        - Finally, it remaps the window back to its original state (hides it).
+4. **Thumbnail Creation**: The captured images are then resized to 200x200 pixels using `mogrify` to create smaller thumbnails for quick access.

 ### Usage

-You can run this script interactively from a terminal to capture and create thumbnails of the windows:
+To run the script, simply execute it in a terminal:

 ```bash
 bash /home/matias/.scripts/dev/get-window-thumbnails.sh
 ```

-To make this script even more convenient, consider assigning it to a keybinding in Qtile or setting it to run periodically using a cron job.
+You can also bind this script to a key in your Qtile configuration file to quickly take screenshots whenever needed.

 ---

 > [!TIP]
-> Be aware that the script could potentially reveal contents of minimized windows which might contain sensitive information.
-Using sleep durations could be adjusted if certain windows do not render correctly before screenshot capture.
-Furthermore, localizing dependencies like `import` and `mogrify` requires ImageMagick, so make sure it's installed on your system.
-Additionally, consider error handling for cases where windows may be unresponsive or the external commands are unavailable.
+Consider adding error handling in the script.
+For instance, checking if the dependencies are installed before execution, or verifying if the screenshot was captured successfully.
+This will improve the robustness of your script and help you troubleshoot issues effectively.